Snow College offers an Industrial Mechanics Technology program on its Richfield campus.

 Students pay regular college tuition plus the cost of tools, coveralls, and safety equipment during their training.
 The purchased equipment is the personal property of the student.

-A 1-year certificate and an Associate of Applied Science degree are offered in this program.
+A one-year certificate and an Associate of Applied Science degree are offered in this program.

 Exact course descriptions and hours for the Snow College Industrial Mechanics Technology program match with other state schools and use national and international curriculum and task lists.
 There has been a working relationship between institutions to accept student hours and credit.
 Students have received training at Snow College Richfield Campus since 1993.